 This is important to understand and something that players new to the game might not be familiar with when they choose a site.
 While several states have legalized and begun to regulate online poker, the vast majority of states have not yet done so.

-In states like Nevada, New Jersey, and Delaware, there is a blossoming regulated market with sites based within the state.
+In states like Nevada, New Jersey, Pennsylvania, and Delaware, there is a blossoming regulated market with sites based within the state.
 The sites abide by local gaming regulations and pay taxes to the state government.